 Is there a charge for the street naming and numbering service?

-The Council charge for the street naming and numbering service following a resolution of The Council on 11 July 2011.
+We charge for the street naming and numbering service following a resolution of Walsall Council on 11 July 2011.
 The charges incurred vary dependent upon both the service required and size of development.
-To ascertain the charge or speak to a member of the team for further advice please call 01922 654672 or 01922 654669

-If you are a developer of a new property or a small development you should complete the attached application form and submit it to us as early as possible preferably at least three months before the commencement of site works.
-The application form can be returned by email to 4630SNN@walsall.gov.uk
+If you are a developer of a new property or a small development you should complete the application form and submit it to us as early as possible, preferably at least three months before the commencement of site works.
+Send your completed form to us by email or post.

 Usually, if a single or small development is situated in a numbered street then it will be subsequently numbered into that street continuing the correct numerical sequence.
 However, where there are no spare numbers available (which is becoming increasingly frequent) then often suffixes will be used, for example 12A, 12B, 12C….
 In certain circumstances if a development incorporates a shared driveway or private drive serving several properties then it may be appropriate to allocate a name to this drive and number the properties into it.